kleene-project/docs/building/snapshots.md

 RUN service postgresql stop
 ```

-containing our new solution, represented by a couple of `USER` instructions.
-Also, we adapted the `FROM`-instruction in our Dockerfile, to the snapshot
+Also, we adapted the `FROM`-instruction in our Dockerfile to the snapshot
 that was taken after `RUN service postgresql initdb` finished.
 That means
-our build will started right after the database has been initialized.
+our build will start right after the database has been initialized.

 Note that even though the nametag `PostgreSQL:failed` remains the same, it
 points to a different image.
-Now it refers to our latest failed build.
+Now it refers to the latest failed build.
-The previous image is still visible with `klee lsi` but now without any nametag.
+The previous image is still visible with `klee lsi` but without any nametag.

 We rebuild from the last snapshot and hopefully this should complete succesfully.

-Finally, to have one complete image, we rerun with the final Dockerfile
+Finally, we create the final Dockerfile

 ```Dockerfile
 FROM FreeBSD:latest